MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Hotel.md

 This represents a single hotel property (for e.g, Marriott in Bellevue).
 Each individual property belongs to a Hotel Group (e.g., Marriott) which is represented by an Account

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Hotel.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Hotel.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-eventManagement/Hotel
+/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Hotel.cdm.json/Hotel

 ## Traits